 For six years (until 1997) I served as the Executive Director of Business Volunteers for the Arts/Houston, the Houston area affiliate of the nation’s single largest provider of volunteer business expertise to arts and cultural organizations.
 That job gave me the opportunity to recruit and manage a large body of volunteers while working directly with nonprofit arts organizations in fund development, strategic planning, volunteer and staff management, board development, and event management.
 That’s where I truly learned to translate between business and nonprofit.
 They’re just different languages and I knew then that I wanted to start my own business and speak both.

 I’m working on a book, Enlightened Volunteers, and I’m a graduate of the 2008 class of Leadership Fort Smith (AR) and the 2012 class of Leadership Whatcom (WA).
 I really am a lifelong learner and can honestly say I’ve learned something from every job, every client, every committee, and every assignment.
-It’s always new and always exciting and I love it.
+Most recently, The Desire Map has been a welcome addition to the tools I can bring to people I work with.
+My job is always new, always exciting, and I love it.
 I’ve got a lot of mileage behind me and try to make the years of blending arts, nonprofit, and business experience, crossing disciplines and sectors, a valuable asset to my clients, colleagues and friends in the public affairs/philanthropic, business and nonprofit communities.